Quantum Metropolis-Hastings via Penalised Qubitized Walks: Spectral Filtering and Circuit Implementation: Conclusions

 From a practical perspective, the simulations also make clear that this algorithm is not suited for execution on current noisy intermediate scale quantum (NISQ) devices.
 The depth of the circuit, dominated by repeated applications of the qubitized walk and the use of the Quantum Fourier Transform, requires a fault-tolerant quantum computer for reliable execution.
 Moreover, the potential advantage of the quantum Metropolis-Hastings algorithm is expected to emerge only when applied to complex problems with large, structured state spaces, where classical sampling methods suffer from slow mixing and metastability.

-An interesting direction for future work is the exploration of hybrid quantum-classical strategies.
-In particular, the quantum Metropolis-Hastings algorithm could be used as an initialisation procedure to prepare high quality samples in challenging, multimodal energy landscapes, after which a classical Markov chain Monte Carlo method running on high performance computing infrastructure could be used for local refinement.
+Our work demonstrates the feasibility of implementing a quantum version of the Metropolis-Hastings algorithm in a realistic circuit model, clarifies the resources required for its successful execution, and provides guidance on how quantum sampling techniques may be integrated into broader computational workflows in the future.
+An interesting direction for further research is the exploration of hybrid quantum-classical strategies.
+In particular, the use of quantum Metropolis-Hastings algorithm as an initialisation procedure to prepare high quality samples in challenging, multimodal energy landscapes, after which a classical Markov chain Monte Carlo method running on high performance computing infrastructure could be used for local refinement.
 Such a hybrid approach could leverage the strengths of quantum sampling in overcoming global energy barriers while retaining the efficiency of classical methods for fine tuning and local exploration.

-Overall, this work demonstrates the feasibility of implementing a quantum version of the Metropolis-Hastings algorithm in a realistic circuit model, clarifies the resources required for its successful execution, and provides guidance on how quantum sampling techniques may be integrated into broader computational workflows in the future.